Critique of World Model: Critique of World Modeling

 \begin{theorem}[Completeness of Language Representation] Assume real inputs $\mathbf{x} = [x_1, \dots, x_T]$, where $x_t \in \mathbb{R}^D$ and $\| x_t \| < K$.
 For any $\epsilon > 0$, there exists a language $L_\epsilon = (\mathcal{V}, N, f_\epsilon)$ with vocabulary $\mathcal{V}$, maximal sentence length $N < \infty$, and a mapping function $f_\epsilon: \mathbb{R}^{TD} \rightarrow \mathcal{V}^N$ such that for all $\mathbf{x}, \mathbf{x'} \in \mathbb{R}^{TD}$, $\| \mathbf{x} - \mathbf{x'} \| > \epsilon \Rightarrow f_\epsilon(\mathbf{x}) \neq f_\epsilon(\mathbf{x}')$. \end{theorem} \begin{explanation} If you have a sequence of continuous sensor readings or data points, no matter how small a difference you want to be able to distinguish between two sequences, you can always create a language (a system of words or symbols) that can represent these sequences uniquely. \end{explanation} \begin{proof}[Proof Sketch] We will prove the contrapositive that $f_\epsilon(\mathbf{x}) = f_\epsilon(\mathbf{x}') \Rightarrow \| \mathbf{x} - \mathbf{x}' \| \leq \epsilon$.
 Specifically, we propose two ways to scale the discrete code: \begin{itemize} \item \textbf{Case 1} (Learning a Larger Modality Tokenizer).
 Keep the code length constant at $T$, increase the vocabulary size to $M_\epsilon = \lceil \sqrt{TD} \tilde{K} \tilde{\epsilon}^{-1} \rceil ^D$ (i.e., \textbf{scaling up}). \item \textbf{Case 2} (Finding a Longer Language Expression).
 Keep the vocabulary size constant at $M$, increase the maximum sentence length to $N_\epsilon = TD \lceil \log_M \sqrt{TD} \tilde{K} \tilde{\epsilon}^{-1} \rceil$ (i.e., \textbf{scaling out}). \end{itemize} \end{proof} The detailed proof can be found in Appendix~\ref{appendix:proof-completeness-of-language}.
 As the proof shows, complete representations are achievable with vocabulary-based discrete tokens.
 However, the way to scale the representation matters (Figure~\ref{fig:enter-label}, right).
 In Case 1, the vocabulary size must grow in $\mathcal{O}((TD)^D)$, i.e., exponentially with the input size we'd like to capture, which is likely not sustainable.
 In Case 2, on the other hand, the sequence length need only increase in the order of $\mathcal{O}(TD \log TD)$, which is much more manageable.
 So in theory, scaling out the token sequences, which can be implemented with an enhanced LLM (with visual tokenizers and vocabulary mergers or switchers), offers a more flexible and efficient pathway to capturing complex structure in data generally.
+In other words, opting for discrete, vocabulary-grounded codes for the sake of statefulness need not come at the cost of expressive fidelity: Theorem~\ref{thm:completeness-of-language} guarantees that suitably scaled discrete codes can preserve arbitrarily fine distinctions between world states, answering the information-loss concern raised above.
 In practice, the model may also represent complex inputs efficiently by dynamically resizing the dictionary, and describe novel inputs by growing the vocabulary with more new observations.